All Things Aruba: A Relaxing 5 Days on One Happy Island

-When we had the chance to take a trip to Aruba sin our Niño’s, believe me, we jumped.
-Thanks to wonderful friends who took great care of them, we set off on a worry free long weekend to discover the Caribbean island just 16 miles off Venezuela.
+We were given the chance to take a trip without our Niño’s, and believe me, we jumped.
+Thanks to wonderful friends who took great care of them, we set off on a worry free long weekend to discover the Caribbean island of Aruba just 16 miles off the coast of Venezuela.
+The flight in was the perfect glimpse to the turquoise waters and just how beautiful this scenery would be.

-For the adventure portion, we took a trail ride though the Arikok National Park, seeing the arid desert and cactus landscape all the way down to the rocky shores of the island.
-It was peaceful and beautiful, one of us may have enjoyed it slightly more than the other.
-But the other is a champ and I love him.
+For the adventure portion of our trip, we booked a horseback trail ride through the Arikok National Park.
+We saw the arid desert and cactus landscape all the way down to the rocky shores of the island.
+It was both peaceful and beautiful, one of us may have enjoyed it slightly more than the other, but the other is a champ and I love him.

-For the rest of the time, we did some city exploring, shopping, day-drinking, and lots of eating.
+For the rest of our time in Aruba, we did some city exploring, shopping, day-drinking, and lots of eating.
 We made sure to waste some hours in a hammock and caught up on some R&R.

 What can I say?
-It was the perfect getaway.
-Such a friendly, clean and mellow island, even our taxi drivers were happy to make conversation.
+It was the perfect 5 day getaway.
+Such a friendly, clean and down to earth island vibe, even our taxi drivers were happy to make conversation.
 Seeing that we were not too far away to begin with, our travel days didn’t eat too far into our vacation time.
-I sure do hope we get back to Aruba one day.
+I would highly recommend Aruba for your next vacation.

 Previous article